-Starlizard is a highly successful sports betting consultancy, devoting millions of hours to take our understanding of football into a completely different league.
+Starlizard is a highly successful sports betting consultancy, devoting millions of hours to take our understanding of sport into a completely different league.

 What is the Gender Pay Gap?

 The gender pay gap is the difference between hourly earnings for men and women regardless of the nature of their work.
 It is not to be confused with Equal Pay, which ensures men and women who perform similar work or work of equal value are paid the same.
 The UK gender pay gap is at its lowest level ever (15.5% in 2020) but is still in favour of men.
 The information below is a snapshot of Starlizard’s Gender Pay Gap for April 2020.

 We have a small representation of women at Starlizard making up 7% of the population (a 1% increase from last year) and we recognise that a lack of female leadership in sports betting is an industry wide issue.

 We are committed to improving this imbalance by attracting and nurturing female talent within the company.

 Pay quartiles are split into four segments from the highest paid (top quartile) to the lowest paid (bottom quartile).
 Each of these segments show the percentage of men and women who sit within that group.
 We see more women represented in the bottom quartile.
 In an effort to change this, we monitor pay on an ongoing basis through our recruitment process, promotion process and our annual compensation review.

 Measuring Starlizard’s Gender Pay Gap